 But the new equine marketplace also comes with some pitfalls.
 Scams are rampant online.
 For first-time horse buyers, it’s especially easy to part with your money and take home a horse you aren’t prepared for.

 In all industries, online shopping fraud grew by 30% in 2017.
 Scammers are becoming more sophisticated.
 Purchases with large price tags, like horses, are tempting targets for fraud.

 Whether you’ve been around horses your whole life or you’re just starting to ride, you need to be careful when you buy a horse.
+Simply buying a horse is not enough, you have to make sure that you can take care of it efficiently.
+You will have to keep some medications also handy such as CBD oil.
+The uses of CBD oil for horses are explained here.
 Read on to learn how to buy a horse without making any of the most common mistakes.

 1. Buying Your First Horse on a Whim

 If you know anyone who buys horses, consult with them first.
 You can even bring them with you to auctions or have them sit when while you speak to sellers.